TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 [https://github.com/TaylorResearchLab/CFDIKG](https://github.com/TaylorResearchLab/CFDIKG)

-If you'd like access to the database to recreate this tutorial, please contact Deanne Taylor and Jonathan Silverstein.
+If you'd like access to the database to recreate this demonstration, please contact Deanne Taylor and Jonathan Silverstein.

 ### SUPPLEMENTAL INFO

 <A HREF="https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/Schema_CFDIKG_5-2022.md" target="new"> May 2022 Data Source Descriptions and Schema Reference</a> (right click to open in new window)

-<A HREF="https://neo4j.com/developer/cypher/guide-cypher-basics/" target="new"> Getting started with Cypher (neo4j) </a>
+<A HREF="https://neo4j.com/developer/cypher/guide-cypher-basics/" target="new"> Getting started with Cypher (neo4j) </a> (right click to open in new window)

-<A HREF="https://smart-api.info/ui/dea4bf91545a51b3dc415ba37e2a9e4e#/" target="new"> Python queries are based on the HuBMAP SMART API found here</A>
+<A HREF="https://smart-api.info/ui/dea4bf91545a51b3dc415ba37e2a9e4e#/" target="new"> Python queries are based on the HuBMAP SMART API found here</A> (right click to open in new window)

 ## Introduction to the graph database ("PetaGraph")

+The graph database's model operates on unified biomedical concepts.
+There are multiple ways of classifying the same biomedical term, but in this model there is one central unifying term for multiple terminology systems.
+For example, a human gene concept from Gencode v37 can be represented by several IDs depending on the originating database, but they are all representing the same gene concept.

 ###Introduction to queries in neo4j